WP All Import Add-On for The Events Calendar

 Preamble

-Consider cleaning up event data on the destination site to start with a clean slate.
+Consider cleaning up event data on the destination site as well to start with a clean slate.
 Without that, you might get unexpected results, including some data getting deleted.

 “Lock” the site